 - HIBIKE is Hawai’i Island’s bikeshare option in Kailua-Kona and Hilo.
 Purchase HIBIKE rides online, through the PBSC App, or at HIBIKE kiosks.
 Kiosks.
 More info: HIBIKE (hawaiiislandbike.com)

 Bikesharing is a great option for short trips within the bike share network.
-For longer trips, bicycle rental can be a better option.
+For longer trips and other locales, bicycle rental can be a better option.

 Bicycle rental

 Bicycle rental is available on Oʻahu, Maui, Hawaiʻi Island, Kauaʻi, Lānaʻi, and Molokaʻi.
 You will find most bicycle shops in tourist areas and major cities or towns (such as Windward Oʻahu and Hilo, Hawaiʻi).
 Search online for local bike rental shops.
-Hotel concierge are also good resources for recommendations on where to go and what to do.
+Hotel concierge are also good resources for recommendations on a variety of services and activities.

 Moped, motor scooter, or motorcycle